Toward Model-Agnostic Detection of New Physics Using Data-Driven Signal Regions

-For a completely new type of particle, however, we are likely to lack specific prior knowledge about the signal events.
+For a completely new type of particle, however, we are likely to lack specific prior knowledge about the signal events, which has led to extensive recent work on methods for model-agnostic signal searches \cite{LHCO2021_lhc,NachmanShih2020_anomalya,CollinsHoweNachman2018_anomaly,Chakravarti2023,d2019learning,d2021learning, DAgnolo2022}.
 In this case, setting up the SR and CR based on existing knowledge about the signal is not feasible.
 This motivates us to develop a method to define the SR and CR only with the observed data without relying heavily on prior domain knowledge about the signals.
-Rather, we observe that signals tend to be localized in the feature space.
+Rather, we observe that signals tend to be localized in the feature space, which is an assumption that has been commonly exploited in certain methods, namely ``bump hunting'' \cite{Choudalakis:2011qn,CollinsHoweNachman2019_extending,CollinsHoweNachman2018_anomaly,BortolatoSmolkovicDillonKamenik2022_bump}.

 For instance, the Higgs boson is expected to appear in a particular invariant mass range around $125$ GeV.
-Motivated by this observation, we make a minimal assumption that the signal events are localized in the (potentially high-dimensional) feature space and use this to propose a data-driven way of selecting the SR and CR.
+Motivated by this observation, we make a minimal assumption that the signal events are localized in the (potentially high-dimensional) feature space and use this to propose a data-driven way of selecting the SR and~CR.